1xcel/M0BusinessDataAnalysis_SanchezItzel/README.md

  Another way to easily acesses data for others to view would be through python.

- In order to view this data in a clean an concise way , we have to first import our cvs file
+ In order to view this data in a clean an concise way , we have to first import our cvs file.

-''' Python

-#Importing

-import pandas as pd
+ (FYI: I used panda library in order manipulate the large data sets )

+ '''python

 '''